AmyOuY/HotelManager.NETCore/README.md

 <hr />
-<h3> Only authorized user can access the data </h3>
+<h3> Only authorized user can access data in the API Endpoints </h3>
 <img src="./Images/authorizedDataAccess.png">

 <hr />
-<h3>Successful login allows the display of app menus on top of the shell window</h3>
+<h3> Successful login allows the display of app menus on top of the shell window </h3>
 <img src="./Images/Login.png">

 <hr />
-<h3>Only User with Admin role is allowed to manage the User Roles </h3>
+<h3> Only User with Admin role is allowed to manage the User Roles </h3>
 <img src="./Images/User.png">